chizkidd/microGPT/README.md

 Datasets are auto-downloaded on first run and cached in `datasets/`.
 Re-runs are instant.

-**discrete mode** — each sample is an independent short generation, stops at end-of-sequence.
+**discrete mode:** each sample is an independent short generation, stops at end-of-sequence.
 Good for names and words.

-**stream mode** — generates a continuous text flow, treats end-of-sequence as a paragraph break and keeps going.
+**stream mode:** generates a continuous text flow, treats end-of-sequence as a paragraph break and keeps going.
 Good for prose.

 ---